usf-cs212-spring2021/usf-cs212-spring2021.github.io/_projects/project-2.md

   - `-counts filepath` where `-counts` is an *optional* flag that indicates the next argument is the path to use to output all of the locations and their word count.
 If the `filepath` argument is not provided, use `counts.json` as the default output filename.
 If the `-counts` flag is not provided, do not produce an output file of locations.

-  - `-queries filepath` where `-queries` indicates the next argument is a path to a text file of queries to be used for search.
+  - `-query filepath` where `-query` indicates the next argument is a path to a text file of queries to be used for search.
 If this flag is not provided, then no search should be performed.
 In this case, your code should behave exactly the same as the previous project.

   - `-exact` where `-exact` is an *optional* flag that indicates all search operations performed should be **exact** search.
 If the flag is NOT present, any search operations should use **partial** search instead.